-Goddard was exposed to the printing business and postal system through her family.
-Her father Giles Goddard was a prominent figure in the community, serving the people as a physician and postmaster of New London, Connecticut.
-After his death, Goddard’s mother Sarah Updike moved the family to Providence, Rhode Island, where William opened his first printing business.
-William’s mother and sister took over for him when he began to spend his time and finances undertaking other business ventures.
+Goddard was first exposed to the printing business and postal system through her family.
+Her father, Giles Goddard, was a prominent figure in the local community, serving as both a physician and postmaster in New London, Connecticut.
+After his death, Goddard’s mother, Sarah Updike, moved the family to Providence, Rhode Island, where her son William opened his first printing business.
+Later, William’s mother and sister took over his publications for him when William began to spend his time and finances undertaking other business ventures.
 As Ward Miner noted in his book on Goddard, “William was the postmaster of Providence, but his mother and sister had done the actual postal work.”1 In the process of overseeing her brother’s publications and printing shops, Mary Katherine Goddard established a reputable name for herself.

-As a publisher and postmaster, Goddard believed she was responsible to her public.
-During the Revolutionary War, for example, she continued her service, believing in the “American cause” of self-sacrifice for the “commonweal.”2 Goddard often used her own funds to pay the post-riders and to cover the costs of printing issues of The Maryland Journal.3 At the same time, Goddard’s efforts were tied into her role as a businesswoman, ensuring that her subscribers received the paper and that the customers had their mail delivered.
+As a publisher and postmaster, Goddard believed that she was responsible to her public.
+During the Revolutionary War, for example, she continued her service, believing in the “American cause” of self-sacrifice for the “commonweal,” or welfare of the public2 Goddard frequently even used her own funds to pay the post-riders to deliver the mail and to cover the costs of printing issues of The Maryland Journal.3 Many of Goddard’s efforts were tied into her role as a businesswoman, ensuring that her subscribers received the paper and that the customers had their mail delivered.

-Goddard’s contributions to the new nation did not protect her from political manipulation.
-In 1789, Postmaster General Samuel Osgood ordered Goddard to resign from her post.
-She was replaced by John White, Osgood’s political ally.
-Because Baltimore was to become the new regional headquarters, Osgood asserted that the postmaster would have to make frequent, long-distance travels, which he stated would be unmanageable for a woman.4 When, in fact, the growing port city of Baltimore presented a lucrative source of income and opportunity for political favors.
+However, Goddard’s contributions to the new nation did not protect her from political manipulation.
+In 1789, Postmaster General Samuel Osgood ordered Goddard to resign from her post, and replaced her with John White, Osgood’s political ally.
+Osgood asserted that because Baltimore was to become the new regional headquarters, the postmaster would have to make frequent, long-distance travels — which he stated would be unmanageable for a woman.4 However, it is more likely that Osgood wanted to replace Goddard because the growing port city of Baltimore presented a lucrative source of income and the opportunity to curry political favors.

 Refusing to accept her dismissal, Goddard petitioned the highest authorities for reinstatement.
-She wrote a letter to President George Washington, expressing her loyal service to the state and claiming that her post office “remained ‘the most punctual & regular of any upon the Continent.’”5 More than 230 Baltimore citizens signed a petition in defense of Goddard’s competence and protest her unfair removal.
-However, their efforts were not enough.
-Washington refused to intervene.
-Goddard then appealed to the U.S. Senate, but they too failed to act.
+She wrote a letter to President George Washington, expressing her loyal service to the state, and claiming that her post office “remained ‘the most punctual & regular of any upon the Continent.’”5 More than 230 Baltimore citizens signed a petition in defense of Goddard’s competence and protest her unfair removal.
+However, their efforts were not enough, and Washington refused to intervene.
+Goddard then appealed to the U.S. Senate, but they, too, failed to act.